brorb/710-wiki/Content/Characters/SYSTEM.md

 > ```

 You can find a more comprehensive catalogue of the Discord messages from SYSTEM in the [[System Chats]] article.

+---
 ## Discord Messages

 On the 19th July 2025, SYSTEM joined the [[The Sleuths|Discord server]] after @brorb sent an invite link to the email terminal8sbc@gmail.com (who was the uploader of the file [[vacsystemrestart.mp3]]).

-Server members were confused as to how interpret the messages, but eventually they discovered that they could use SYSTEM as a terminal (perhaps the reason why they are also called SYSTEMterminal8) to type commands in order to navigate a rudimentary file hierarchy:
+Server members were confused as to how interpret its messages, but eventually they discovered that they could use SYSTEM as a terminal (perhaps the reason why they are also called "SYSTEMterminal8") to type commands in order to navigate a rudimentary file hierarchy:

 	\<HELP>!:=============[help menu]=============
 	<HELP>!:help = 0-
 	<HELP>!:TERMINAL_Storage4u = 1-
 	<HELP>!:Back = 2-

-Users would then reply with "0-", "1-", "2-", etc., to navigate the file system.
+Users would reply with "0-", "1-", "2-" (etc.) to navigate the file system.
 New commands would sometimes be added as it updated itself, giving you access to more features in both the main help menu and the TERMINALStorage4u menu.
 ### IN_DI Message

 ```discord